apache/camel/MIGRATION.md

 The class `UnitOfWorkHelper` has been moved from `org.apache.camel.util.UnitOfWorkHelper` in the camel-core JAR to `org.apache.camel.support.UnitOfWorkHelper` and moved to the `camel-support` JAR.

-The class `ThreadPoolRejectedPolicy` has been moved from `org.apache.camel.ThreadPoolRejectedPolicy` to `org.apache.camel.util.concurrent.ThreadPoolRejectedPolicy`.
+The class `org.apache.camel.impl.RoutePolicySupport` has been moved to `org.apache.camel.support.RoutePolicySupport`.

 #### Idempotent Repositories